 - In reference to the first movie, Abu's got a sword to defend himself, but instead of running, he tosses it up to bring a chandelier down on some of the 40 thieves.

 - Cave Mouth: Much like the Cave of Wonders from the original, there's a huge turtle whose mouth is like a cave.

-- Continuity Nod: Several characters from the animated series appear in the crowd at Aladdin and Jasmine's final wedding: Sadira, Prince Uncouthma, King Mamoud and Captain Merc being the most visible at the very front of the crowd.
+- Several characters from the animated series appear in the crowd at Aladdin and Jasmine's final wedding: Sadira, Prince Uncouthma, King Mamoud and Captain Merc being the most visible at the very front of the crowd.

 - One of the Forty Thieves looks like a member of Abis Mal's gang.
 It could be the same person.

 - Curb-Stomp Battle: Sa'luk fights all seven remaining thieves single-handedly and wipes the floor with them mid-song.

-- Darker and Edgier: With a truly despicable villain, very intense Fight Scenes, and arguably one of the most disturbing deaths in a Disney movie, King Of Thieves is much darker in tone than Return Of Jafar, and arguably even darker than the first film at times.
-It also has very explicit commentary relating to organized crime, albeit of the ancient middle-eastern variety, but with surprisingly strong parallels to the modern western variety.
+- Darker and Edgier: With a truly despicable villain, very intense Fight Scenes, and easily one of the most disturbing deaths in a Disney movie, King Of Thieves is much darker in tone than Return Of Jafar, and arguably even darker than the first film at times.
+It also has very explicit commentary relating to organized crime, with surprisingly strong parallels to the modern western variety.

 - Death by Materialism: The villain dies as a result of his own greed.
 Cassim throws Sa'luk the Hand of Midas in the climax to protect Aladdin from him.
 Too late does Sa'luk realize that touching it will turn him too into gold.